 Anne Buist is chair of Women's Mental Health at the University of Melbourne and author of the psychological thrillers, Medea's Curse, Dangerous to Know and This I Would Kill For. annebuist.comfacebook.com/anneebuist@anneebuist

 Born in Glasgow, Susan Calman escaped corporate law to become a stand-up comedian.
-She's a regular on radio and television panel shows like QI and The News Quiz and has presented Armchair Detectives, the recent travel series, Secret Scotland and the podcast Mrs Brightside.
+She's a regular on radio and television panel shows like QI and The News Quiz and has presented the BAFTA-award winning Armchair Detectives, the recent travel series, Secret Scotland and the podcast Mrs Brightside.
 She recently appeared on Strictly Come Dancing where she made it all the way to Week Ten.
 Even more excitingly she won the Glitterball on the Strictly Live tour.
 An advocate for LGBTQ+ and mental health issues, she lives with her wife and cats in Glasgow. susancalman.com@susancalman Insta: officialsusancalman

 JEN CAMPBELL is an award-winning poet and short story writer.
 Her debut short story collection, The Beginning of the World in the Middle of the Night, is published by Two Roads and her children's picture book series about a book-loving dragon called Franklin is published by Thames & Hudson.
 She is also the Sunday Times bestselling author of the Weird Things Customers Say in Bookshops series and The Bookshop Book.
 She received an Eric Gregory Award, was awarded the Jane Martin Poetry Prize, and her poetry collection The Girl Aquarium is forthcoming from Bloodaxe.